ucan-app/.github/user-manual.md

   Badges (work in progress)
   First and last name (work in progress)

-- Users will be able to access other users profiles’ by clicking on their username in the posts. (work in progress)
+- Users will be able to access other users profiles’ by clicking on their username in the posts.

 ### Creating and viewing posts: